-Piracy: At times we have seen copyright infringement confused with the terms “” but also “theft”.
+Piracy: At times we have seen copyright infringement confused with the terms "piracy" and "theft".

 Why Ask the copyright owners who launched campaigns that equalize the terms above.

-Piracy, lest we forget our Greek, refers to some open robbery , but is also often used as a synonym for copyright infringement.
+Piracy, so as not to forget our Greek, refers to some offshore robbery, but is often used as a synonym for copyright infringement.

-The bills SOUP Stop Online Piracy Act PIPA (Protect Intellectual Property Act) for those who remember, aimed to combat online piracy in based outside the US.
+The bills SOUP Stop Online Piracy Act PIPA For those who remember, the Protect Intellectual Property Act was aimed at combating online piracy on websites outside the US.

 In essence, the two bills allowed copyright holders to seek convictions for websites that violate or even facilitate infringement of copyright law.